VACUUM - garbage-collect and optionally analyze a database

 available for re-use.
 This form of the command can operate in parallel

 with normal reading and writing of the table, as an exclusive lock

 is not obtained.
 However, extra space is not returned to the operating

 system (in most cases); it's just kept available for re-use within the

-requires an exclusive lock on each table while it is being processed.
+each table while it is being processed.

 When the option list is surrounded by parentheses, the options can be written in any order.
 Without parentheses, options must be specified in exactly the order shown above.
 The parenthesized syntax was added in PostgreSQL 9.0; the unparenthesized syntax is deprecated.

 Selects " full " vacuum, which can reclaim more space, but takes much longer and exclusively locks the table.
 This method also requires extra disk space, since it writes a new copy of the table and doesn't release the old copy until the operation is complete.
 Usually this should only be used when a significant amount of space needs to be reclaimed from within the table.